How to Come Up with Creative Ideas: Complete Guide

 Storytelling

-A campaign based on a story describing a tension or problem that the product, brand or campaign topic helps to overcome.
-Act like a great storyteller.
+Base the campaign on a story describing a tension or problem that the product, brand or

 Support the underdogs

-A campaign that supports, elevates or gives voice to those who are overlooked, marginalized or underestimated.
-Positions the brand as an ally to those who deserve recognition but lack visibility or power.
+Support, elevate, or give voice to those who are overlooked, marginalized, or underestimated.
+Position the brand as an ally to those who deserve recognition but lack visibility or power.

 Take a Shot at the Competition